-An erect or spreading shrub growing to a height and spread of 0.3 to 1.5 metres.
+An erect or spreading shrub growing to a height and spread to 1.5 metres.

 It is found naturally in dry sclerophyll woodland and shrubland, often in gravelly or sandy soil, in the eastern half of New South Wales from the central and northern coastal subdivisions through to the tablelands, slopes and the western plains, and into Queensland and Victoria.

 The whole plant is aromatic and stems are somewhat square.
 Branches are densely covered with short hairs.